Avoid data/content loss and unnecessary costs by subscribing to an Annual Website Maintenance Plan.

 We’ve encountered this many times.
 When we’re hired to make changes to an existing site, it’s sometimes so outdated, we can’t perform the updates needed and we have to start over with a new site, and import their old content.
 For a small site, this might not be a big deal, but for complex sites, it can get very expensive.

 In the long run, not updating your site can cause irreversible problems.
-Our Annual Maintenance Plans start at just $300/yr. and can also include content updates to keep your site up-to-date as your business changes and grows!
-Contact us to get started!
+Our Annual Website Maintenance Plans are quoted based on the individual projected needs of each client.
+For a quote on maintenance and content updates to keep your web site up-to-date as your business changes and grows, contact us!